Home

 Naltrexone is sold under the brand names ReVia and Depade.
 An extended-release form of naltrexone is marketed under the name Vivitrol.
 (Vivitrol is taken by injection rather than by mouth.)

-The drug reduces the urge to drink by blocking neurotransmitters in the brain that produce the "high" people experience when they consume alcohol.
+The drug reduces the urge to drink by blocking neurotransmitters in the brain that produce the “high” people experience when they consume alcohol.
+This medication is often used with the sinclair method of alcoholism treatment, which claims a 78% success rate.

 Acamprosate

 Campral, the marketed name for acamprosate, helps by reducing the physical distress and emotional discomfort (i.e. sweating, anxiety, sleep disturbances) people usually experience when they stop drinking.
+In addition, the drug reduces the urge for a drink.

 These medications can only be prescribed to people who have already stopped drinking and have undergone or are receiving therapy.
 They are of no use if individuals are still consuming alcohol; there is no silver bullet to help someone stop drinking.

 The effectiveness of these drugs is directly tied to the alcoholic’s motivation to stay sober and get well.
-Therefore, the benefits vary by individual and can only support alcoholism recovery goals when used in combination with therapy and support group engagement.
+Therefore, the benefits vary by individual and can only support recovery goals when used in combination with therapy and support group engagement.

 Related Information